 <<NIH, reinvention, tailoring; DoT could be widely applied and extended for other uses; acknowledging existing SW frameworks and the need to work with them>>

-Application and Support Layer Technical Architecture
+Application and Support Layer Reference Architecture

+Introduction

-<< Overview of the how the Reference Architecture is presented in the document – introduce structure of the remainder of the document>>
+<< Overview of the how the Reference Architecture is presented in the document, including use of an extended version of the RASDS representation – introduce structure of the remainder of the document>>

-Structure of the ADD: Six Views of System Architecture
+Six Views of System Architecture

-<< Functions, Information, Services, Communications (protocols), Physical (nodes & types), and End-to-End (deployment)>>
+<< Functions, Information, Services, Communications (protocols), Physical (nodes & types), and End-to-End (deployment)>> See comment proposing merging Physical and End-to-End views as a single Deployment view.

-Application and Support Layer Terminology

-<< Define and new ASL specific terminology drawn from the MOIMS and SOIS documents. >>
+Graphical Conventions

+<<Reference RASDS, provide a short summary of the graphical notation used in this document>>

 <<Include RASDS extensions>>

-ASL Support Building Blocks

-<< Summarize the SCCS nodes, from the ASL point of view, and then define the MOIMS and SOIS flight and ground nodes, such as MOC, SOC, Archive, etc defined as needed to cover additional MOIMS node types. >>
+Deployment Use Cases

+<< Summarize the SCCS nodes and deployment cases (ABA and SSI) and explain how these relate to application layer MOIMS and SOIS interactions.
+Identify additional fundamental deployment patterns (in addition to ABA and SSI) to represent distributed networks on ground and on board>>

+<< Consider alternative deployment use cases for MO services in the context of: ground only, space to ground, and within space.
+Also identifying which of these are current, and which future.>>

 << Consider how we are to handle constellations & formation flying, docking, and related subjects>>

-General Descriptions of Present MO and SOIS Architectures (Use Cases)

-<< Examples of terrestrial MO deployments & Space SOIS deployments in ABA configurations.
-Use of SCCS services to support ABA deployments. >>

-General Descriptions of Future ASL Architectures (Use Cases)

-<< Examples of terrestrial MO deployments & Space SOIS deployments in SSI configurations.
-Use of SCCS services to support SSI deployments.
-Deployment of MOS services and frameworks on-board as a future goal. >>

 Service Agreements and Access Arrangements

 << Discussion of the kinds of agreements and access management arrangements might be needed in multi-mission and multi-agency cross support and interoperability environments. >>